HaoyangGuo/ecommerce-REST-API/README.md

 # Flask API

-My first attempt of building a functional flask api
+This is my first attempt of building a functional flask restful api.
+It's essentially an employee hour tracker, that allows users to create, read, replace, modify, and delete data from the database.